-Apple vs. Imagination Technologies – the iPhone developer hits back
+Apple vs. Imagination Technologies – the iPhone developer hits back with new UK office

 The statement said:

 According to Imagination’s first statement on the breakup, it said it didn’t see how Apple would be able to make its next generation iPhone and Apple Watch products without violating the chip developer’s patents, intellectual property, and confidential information.
-It went on to say:

 However, the tech giant said that as it had been using less of Imagination’s tech in recent years, it wouldn’t know how its future products were designed.